 Together, negativity bias and semantic prosody are wreaking havoc on our need to grow and develop in the workplace.
 But are there ways to trick our brains into getting comfortable with feedback?

 Changing up the wording

-For example, once CEO was finding it hard to get feedback from her board.
-Every time she'd ask for it silence would follow.
+For example, one CEO was finding it hard to get feedback from her board.
+Every time she'd ask for it, silence would follow.
 After failing to make any headway, she decided to change it up a bit and ask for “advice” instead of feedback.
 She found that just by making this small change people automatically started sharing their thoughts and opinions.